 When it comes to the user interface of these two apps, I can tell you that deciding which one is better is a matter of taste.

 Before you can chat with your coworkers or start meetings on Discord, you first have to join or organize servers.
-Each server has available channels for text messages, voice and video chats, etc.
+Users can create up to 500 voice or text channels on their servers, so you’ll have plenty of flexibility while you set up your organization’s server.

 Although it’s neat and logically organized, I’d say Discord does have a steeper learning curve than Microsoft Teams — especially for first-time users.

-As far as customization goes, both Discord and MS teams leave something to be desired, in my book.
+As far as customization goes, both Discord and MS teams leave something to be desired.

-While you can customize your profile look in Discord by implementing “profile effects”, all of the available options are locked behind a paywall.
-The same goes for server boosts and bot integrations — both of which help you add personalization and perks to your server.
+While you can customize your profile look in Discord by implementing “profile effects” and server boosts, all of the available options are locked behind a paywall — not that professional communication requires those kinds of enhancements.

-Meanwhile, MS Teams also doesn’t offer a lot in terms of customization.
-The only customization options are the 3 theme variants and various emoji skin tones.
+Unfortunately, MS Teams doesn’t offer much better customization options, with the only ones being 3 theme variants and various emoji skin tones.
 I will note that MS Teams has a high contrast theme, which some users might find helpful.

 The most important functionality — team communication — is organized in different ways in these two apps.